whitneyburton/portfolios/template-markdown.md

 Overall:  Thanks for my best pairing of Mod 1!"

 ## D: Professional Skills
-(Intro)
+Growth mindset is the belief that you can learn or be developed to do or become something.

 ### Gear Up
-#### (Session Name)
+#### Growth Mindset

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/47b936ce64782229a4338512818b5388e0e70f8d/Growth_Mindset_Facilitator_Guide.markdown)

-(3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently)
+I believe that growth mindset comes easy until you run into negative stimuli...which is often!
+Growth mindeset comes naturally among the encouragement of close friends and family.
+In the real world, you have to learn how to deal with those triggers...someone tells you that you can't; you struggle to understand a concept; or you fail over and over until you begin to doubt yourself.
+In addition to fighting the instinct of self-doubt, it is important to foster an environment that promotes growth mindset.
+If an organization is all-in on growth mindset, it becomes much easier to exhibit it yourself!

 ## E: Community Participation

 ### Playing a Part

 I was quite successful at actively helping other students during the first half of the module.
-Somewhere in week 3 or 4, I fell into sink-or-swim
+Somewhere in week 3 or 4, I fell into sink-or-swim.
+I'm always hoping to share knowledge or provide a unique perspective.
+I am looking forward to M2 where I can have new opportunities for community participation.

 ------------------